 The Ursulines ensured that all women, regardless of financial circumstances, could pursue a Brescia education.
 To this day, Brescia is known for our outstanding scholarship program.

-Brescia University College was founded in 1919 by the Ursuline Religious of the Diocese of London.
+Brescia University College was founded in 1919 by the Ursuline Sisters of Chatham, Ontario.
 At that time there were still relatively few women seeking a university education, but demand was growing.
 The Ursuline sisters were recognized for their experience in women’s education and were eager to expand their horizons in include university education.
 Working collaboratively with Bishop Michael Francis Fallon and with The University of Western Ontario, an affiliation agreement was shaped that allowed Brescia Hall to register women students who would receive their university degrees from Western.

 Joseph Michael Piggot was the contractor who built the original Brescia Hall (renamed Ursuline Hall) in 1925.
 He commissioned a young Canadian artist named Alfred J. Casson who rendered this powerful impression of the building.
 (Casson later became one of the famous Canadian Group of Seven painters.)